-Once a day: Walk the pangolin so it can naturally forage for prey (refer to Table 5 for feeding recommendations for each species).
+Every 3-4 hours: Once a day: Replenish the water bowl so it is half full.
+Walk the pangolin so it can naturally forage for prey (refer to Table 5 for feeding recommendations for each species).
+Provide access to the water bowl, if not already available.
 Provide the pangolin with live ants (or a suitable alternative).
+Replenish the heat source, if necessary.
 Weigh the pangolin using the instructions in Box 5 .
 Ideally before and after feeding.
 Change the bedding in the holding container to a clean towel or blanket.